DrewRic/Weather-Dashboard/README.md

 Challenge 06 Assignment for Coding Bootcamp creates a weather dashboard with a 5 day forecast using the OpenWeather 5 day weather forecast API.
 Contains a search bar for city specific weather and search history to remember user searches.

 ## Usage
-The user can search for a specific city in the search bar to see it's 5 day forecast.
-Any cities searched are stored in search history in local storage.
-The user can click on any recently searched city below the search bar to more convenienty check its forecast.
+The user can search for a specific city in the search bar to see the city's current weather as well as the 5 day forecast.
+Any cities searched are stored in search history in local storage for the user can conveniently check a previous forecast.

 ## Visuals